Gary Westbrock, PA

 Refills - If you need refills on a medication prescribed within the last year, please call your pharmacy and request a refill through them.
 If you have zero refills left then the pharmacy will request further refills from us.
 If the prescription is older than 1 year then please call our office, because you will need to make an appointment to be seen.
 Please allow 2 business days for us to process your refill request.
 Some medications such as antibiotics and topical steroids must be monitored closely, so if we have not seen you recently, you may need to make an appointment with us to get additional refills.

-Directions - enter through the Tank Farm Road driveway - we are the 2nd building on the right.
-We have a new entrance as of August 2018: see below or Google Maps.
-Our door is tucked under the overhang between the 2 buildings - closer to the parking lot than before.
+Our door is tucked under the overhang between the 2 buildings.
 If you are looking at the locater map (aka you are here) near the Tank Farm driveway, we are immediately to your left.

 If you follow your car's GPS then expect to get lost.
 Seriously.
 We hear this all the time from our patients.